brianartea/designcode/README.md

 - **To dive straight into code samples, head [to our documentation](https://www.gatsbyjs.com/docs/).** In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.

-## 💫 Gatsby Build ==> upload inside public folder to your server in a subdomain, sub folders do not work.
+## 💫 Gatsby Build ==> upload inside public folder to your server in a subdomain, sub folders do not work with the routing.
 If you do not have a server deploy options below.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/gatsbyjs/gatsby-starter-default)